tewhatuora/api-standards/docs/api-development/Asynchronous APIs/Async Patterns/03-PointToPoint.md

 The point-to-point message exchange pattern is used to deliver messages to a **single** API Consumer in what’s called a "one-to-one" exchange, typically using a message queue.

-In this pattern messages are published by a Message Producer to a queue.
+In this pattern, messages are published by a Message Producer to a queue.
 The API Consumer processes the messages from the queue, before acknowledging them as consumed.
-Unlike the [PubSub](./02-PubSub.md) pattern, a single message is received **at most once**.
+Unlike the [PubSub](./02-PubSub.md) pattern, a single message is received **at most once** by the API Consumer.

 The below is a fictional example of a Point to Point channel.